-Throughout its range, C. sibirica inhabits rocky mountain zones, especially those containing steep slopes (Heptner et al. 1988) The elevation inhabited by C. sibirica can range greatly due to seasonal weather conditions.
+Throughout its range, (Heptner, et al., 1988)inhabits rocky mountain zones, especially those containing steep slopes (Heptner et al. 1988) The elevation inhabited by can range greatly due to seasonal weather conditions.
 There is also a large elevation difference between the mountain ranges they occupy.
 They inhabit mountain ranges from 500 m to over 5000 m above sea level (Heptner et al. 1988).
-(Heptner, et al., 1988)

 Body length of a mature male Siberian ibex can range from 130 to 165 cm, with a female maximum length averaging slightly longer than 135 cm.
 Height at the withers is 80 to 100 cm in males.
 Chest circumference ranges from 92 to 125 cm in males, and 74 to 89 cm in females.
 Ear and tail lengths are similar between sexes, with ear length from 14 to 16 cm and tail length from 10 to 18 cm.
 Mass is 80 to 100 kg in males and 30 to 40 kg in females (Heptner et al., 1988).
 (Heptner, et al., 1988)

-Capra sibirica is the largest member of the genus Capra.
+Capra.
 They are stout and thick, with short necks and large rib cages (Heptner et al. 1988).
 Sexual dimorphism is pronounced within Siberian ibexes.
 This is evident in seasonal pelage, body size, weight, and horn dimensions.
-(Heptner, et al., 1988)
+(Heptner, et al., 1988)is the largest member of the genus

 Siberian ibexes share many common pelage characteristics with other members of Capra, such as light abdomens and a dark stripe running along the back, from the neck to the tail (Schaller 1977).
 Siberian ibexes have light yellowish undersides, becoming lighter around the groin (Heptner et al. 1988).
 They have darker brown patches that can be found on parts of their head, shoulders, legs, chest, beard, and flanks (Fedosenko and Blank 2001, Heptner et al. 1988).
 The darker brown patches can vary greatly or even be absent on certain individuals completely.
 (Fedosenko and Blank, 2001; Heptner, et al., 1988; Schaller, 1977)